AbdyyEee/FLW3-Editor/README.md

 A rough overview on how to write [extensions](https://github.com/AbdyyEee/FLW3-Editor/wiki/Extensions) is on the wiki.

 ## Contributions
 Any contributions are welcome, do so by just downloading this repo.
-This application was built on Python 3.10.0, and the only libraries used are PyQt6.
+This application was built on Python 3.10.0, and the only libraries used are PyQt6 and PyYaml for extensions.

 ## Bugs
 **This tool may be buggy**, report any bugs as an issue in the issues tab of this github page.
 You may also shoot me a friend request on Discord, abdyyeee for any other questions or bug reporting you have.